aafulei/cppp5e/07-classes/README.md

 ### Exercise 7.25

-> Can Screen safely rely on the default versions of copy and assignment?
+> Can `Screen` safely rely on the default versions of copy and assignment?
 If so, why?
 If not, why not?

 **Answer:**

+ Yes, because there is no memory allocation outside the class.

 ### Exercise 7.26

-> Define Sales_data::avg_price as an inline function.
+> Define `Sales_data::avg_price` as an inline function.

 **Answer:**